cszach/linux-cli-guide/README.md

 By licensing this work under the [Creative Commons Zero](LICENSE) (CC0) license, we dedicate it to the Public Domain.
 We do this for the benefit of the public at large.

+All text & image contents, as well as scripts found in `script/`, are all in the Public Domain.